-The following projects are projects we have currenlty running or are part of continous efforts by MCP.
+The following projects are projects we have currently running or are part of continuous efforts by MCP.
 Only the larger projects are described.
-Activities like the continous beach cleanups and smaller projects on base that have to do with improving the facilities are not explained.
+Activities like the continuous beach cleanups and smaller projects on base that have to do with improving the facilities are not explained.

 One of our main activities is monitor the coast of Zamboanguita and parts of Dauin and Siaton.
 We do this to show the changes is the amount of species and amount of animals/plants along the coast, which gives us an idea of the effectiveness of the protection that is put in place, and shows us possible threats as well.
 This will help policy makers more effectively manage the protected areas reduce those threats.

 As regulating fisheries and over-fishing is the most important factor in protecting the ecosystems here, we first focused on monitoring fish species.
 But as there are over 300 fish species in the Philippines, we cannot look at all the fish species at the same time, especially since many of our volunteers are not trained scientists.
 We would therefore only like to look at a subset of species, which are ecologically or commercially important, or are indicative of a specific threat.
 This way, we can make the monitoring less complicated.
 This selection of species is our set of “indicator species”.